Cole Turner (American football)

-Nicolas "Cole" Turner (born March 16, 2000) is an American professional football tight end.
+Nicolas "Cole" Turner (born March 16, 2000) is an American professional football tight end for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Nevada Wolf Pack as a wide receiver before switching to tight end his senior season.
 Turner was selected by the Washington Commanders in the fifth round of the 2022 NFL draft.

 Early life

 Turner was born on March 16, 2000, in Clackamas, Oregon.
 He attended Clackamas High School, where he was a two-sport athlete in football and basketball.
 He helped lead his football team to three consecutive conference titles and a state championship in 2017.
 He led the state of Oregon in receiving as a senior in 2017 with 76 receptions for 1,325 yards and 20 touchdowns, earning him all-state honors.

 College career

 Turner enrolled at the University of Nevada, Reno in 2018 and appeared in 12 games as a freshman for the Nevada Wolf Pack football team as a wide receiver.
 He transitioned to tight end as a sophomore in 2020, where he was given first-team All-Mountain West Conference honors after recording nine touchdown catches and finishing second on the team in catches (49) and receiving yards (605) behind Romeo Doubs.
 As a senior in 2021, he was named to the All-Mountain West second-team after making 10 touchdown catches, which was tied for second in the nation among tight ends behind Georgia's Brock Bowers.
 He played in the 2022 Senior Bowl.